ralismark/ralismark.github.io/site/garden/kensington.md

 ---
-layout: post-standalone
+layout: standalone
-title: "On Why I Moved Out"
+title: On Why I Moved Out
 ---

 This is the story of why I moved out of Kensington, written up for once so I don't have to keep repeating it.